srimanh/Ecommerce-Follow-Along/README.md

 If an order is already canceled, the button should not be displayed.
 Create an API endpoint that will receive the order_id.
 Fetch the order using this order_id, update its status to "Canceled", and save the changes.

+## ⭐ Milestone 29:
+In this Milestone , we will learn how to add online payment gateway to our application using Paypal api.